 If you want Nmap to check all potential ports that are running TLS services, which command you would preferCorrectIncorrect

 Command for ssl cipher algorithms which server supportsCorrectIncorrect

 Nmap by default use _______ scanCorrectIncorrect

 He is an author and technical reviewers of many technical books associated with PackT and Manning.
-When he gets free time, he use to work on his github projects which you can checkout here: Sanjeev’s Git hub repo
+When he gets free time, he uses to work on his github projects which you can check out here: Sanjeev’s Git hub repo